itsoliviasparks/itsoliviasparks/README.md

 - **Pronouns**: she/her

 ### What I'm up to:
-- I'm currently coding some pretty rad animations @ [Publicis Canada](https://www.publicis.ca) with the [GSAP JavaScript Library](https://greensock.com)
+- I'm currently coding some pretty rad banner ad animations @ [Publicis Canada](https://www.publicis.ca) with the [GSAP JavaScript Library](https://greensock.com)

 - I also just finished collaborating with a bunch of other early-career developers on a [Collab Lab](https://the-collab-lab.codes) project.
 We made a "smart" shopping list app, called "PREDICT-A-BUY", that learns the user's buying habits & helps them remember what they are likely to need to buy on their next trip to the store.
 You can check it out here: [live site](https://tcl-61-smart-shopping-list.web.app) | [repo](https://github.com/the-collab-lab/tcl-61-smart-shopping-list)